urielrodriguez/A-Star-Solver/README.md

 * The green tile represents the starting point.
 * The red tile represents the ending point.
 * The black tiles represent the walls or obstacles.
-* The blue tiles (displayed once the algorithms runs) represent the visited or explored tiles
+* The blue tiles (displayed once the algorithms runs) represent the visited or explored points
 * The yellow tiles (displayed once the algorithms runs) represent the shortest path.

 #### Visualization Tool